Liver Health

 Why

-Simple fatty liver (no fibrosis, normal enzymes)
+Simple steatosis (no fibrosis, normal enzymes)

 NASH (inflammation + damage)